MT121201/hw_AI_EE4445_Dr.Pham_Viet_Cuong/README.md

 **Topic:** Write a program implementing K++ algorithm (centroid initialization only)

 I perform customer segmentation using the K++ algorithm (k=2) with the new distribution custom dataset (d7.csv)

+## Homework 8
+**Topic:** Use SVM, soft margin SVM, kernel SVM tools solving a freely chosen problem

+I used a synthetic dataset generated using the make_blobs function from scikit-learn